Telemedicine startup Roman just raised $88M to help you quit smoking

 Going forward, Reitano envisions launching additional men’s health offerings under Roman, and additional addiction treatments under Zero.
 He also plans to develop other brands—women’s health, for example, is a top priority.

 Telemedicine has seen an explosion in funding over the last several years, with startups raising over $1.2 billion since 2013, according to CB Insights.
 Many established telemedicine companies, however, have focused on serving health plans and employers, rather than consumers directly.
 Accolade, for example, which dubs itself an “on-demand health concierge,” has raised over $200 million and boasts customers like Comcast and Lowe’s.
-As for Roman, Reitano says he is “absolutely open to partnering with insurance companies.”
+As for Ro, Reitano says he is “absolutely open to partnering with insurance companies.”

-FirstMark Capital led Roman’s series A round, with investors including Alexis Ohanian’s Initialized Capital, SignalFire, General Catalyst, Slow Ventures, Sinai Ventures, Torch Capital, BoxGroup, and Tusk Ventures also participating.
-As part of the investment, Ohanian and FirstMark managing director Rick Heitzmann will join Roman’s board of directors.
+FirstMark Capital led Ro’s series A round, with investors including Alexis Ohanian’s Initialized Capital, SignalFire, General Catalyst, Slow Ventures, Sinai Ventures, Torch Capital, BoxGroup, and Tusk Ventures also participating.
+As part of the investment, Ohanian and FirstMark managing director Rick Heitzmann will join Ro’s board of directors.